RawrRadioMouse/My_python_code/README.md

+# _"We are hackers and coders - in that order.
+This means that, as hackers, we put a premium on function over elegance as time is always scarce.
+When you need to quickly create a solution to a problem, style concerns come secondary."_

 # My_py_and_js_code
 to reference tasks I have performed in past,now with added bonus js section as I expend my skillset.